National ISSN Centre for Germany - Frequently asked questions (FAQ)

 In contrast to the ISBN (for monographs) which contains content-based information about e.g. the publisher or the country of publication, the ISSN is simply an identification number; it carries no information about the content.
-The ISSN is also firmly linked to the title of the publication (key title) and remains assigned to it as long as it continues to appear in unchanged form.

 What is the difference between the ISSN and the ISBN?